-In the age of smartphones, we have become accustomed to use a phone for a variety of different uses now.
-It’s no longer just a device used for vocal communication, it’s also used as a camera, a library, a phonebook, a video game console, a television, a music player, etc. When smartphone users see something they like, they tend to use their devices as a camera, ready to take a picture of what they see.
+In the age of smartphones, we have become accustomed to using a phone for a variety of different uses now.
+It’s no longer just a device used for vocal communication, it’s also used as a camera, a library, a phonebook, a video game console, a television, a music player, etc. When smartphone users see something they like, they tend to use their devices like a camera, ready to take a picture of what they see.
 This is very common in art venues.
-It’s assumed that more time could be spent to look at what they see later.
+It’s assumed that more time could be spent looking at what they see later.

 Making Sense of What We Have.
 Solo Exhibition.
 Morey Family Gallery at the Art Reach of Mid-Michigan.
 Mount Pleasant, Michigan.
 (Original date: April 1-30, 2020)

 Sarah Nesbitt: Making Sense of What We Have.
 Solo Exhibition.
 Torpedo Factory Art Center, Target Gallery.
 Alexandria, Virginia

 Gold Medal Exhibition.
 Scarab Club, Detroit, Michigan.
 Juried by Elizabeth Youngblood, artist, educator, designer, and maker.